 Welcome to the Integrated Training Program in Infectious Diseases, Food Safety and Public Policy (ITraP), the first graduate program of its kind in Canada.

 Funded by the Natural Sciences and Engineering Research Council of Canada, ITraP is an interdisciplinary, international training initiative in infectious diseases, food safety and public policy based at the University of Saskatchewan.
-This program is part of the CREATE program’s Health and Related Life Science and Technologies priority area.
+This program is based on the 'One Health' ideas and goals.

 The program's ultimate goal: To reduce the medical, economic and social impacts of outbreaks for people, industries and the public sector.